brunitto/hello-django/README.md

 This project's continuous integration uses GitHub Actions and is configured in the `.github/workflows/ci.yaml` file.

-Commit and push to the `development` branch to start the CI workflow.

 # Continuous deployment (CD)

 This project's continuous deployment uses GitHub Actions and is configured in the `.github/workflows/cd.yaml` file.

-Create a new release in GitHub to trigger the CD workflow.